exercism/docs/contributing/standards/markdown.md

 A quick way to distinguish between the two cases when it's unclear - if this is code the student can run in a terminal, format it that way.
 If it's code that Exercism might run (in tests, library code the student will write, etc), default to formatting it as runnable code.

-## Language Code Style

-Please consult each language's docs folder for more information on the preferred style conventions for that language.
-All exercises of a language should use a consistent coding style.

 ## Layout

 ### One sentence per line